 42 }

 Maintaining Non-crashing.
 Previously, the main guarantee of Checked C [14] was the blame theorem.
 The sources of crashing in Checked C are (1) unchecked regions crash themselves; and (2) the misuse of checked pointers in unchecked regions.
-For example, at Figure 3 line 31, we call a unchecked function f with a checked null-terminated array (NT-array) pointer argument.
+For example, in Figure 3, line 31, we called an unchecked function f with a checked null-terminated array (NT-array) pointer argument.
 At line 8, depending on the NT-array size, free(s[10]) might crash.
 Even if it does not crash, line 38 is doomed because of the free call.

 Enlightened by program partitioning mechanism, we sandbox the unchecked code regions and utilize the Checked C type system to disallow checked pointers to be used in an unchecked code region.
 To achieve the com- munication between checked and unchecked code regions, Tainted pointers can be shared by different regions, whose data are stored in the sandboxed unchecked heap.
 Users are required to copy checked data to tainted pointers before they